John Frederick Wilkinson

 In 1926 George R. Minot and William P. Murphy published their famous paper on feeding raw liver to patients with pernicious anaemia.
 Wilkinson demonstrated a relation between diet and haematinic activity in tissue by studying stomachs and livers from many species of animals at Manchester's Belle Vue Zoological Gardens and later at Chester Zoo.
 From 1928 to 1947 at the Manchester Royal Infirmary he was director of the department of clinical investigations and research.

 In 1931 he graduated with medical research MD from the medical school of the University of Manchester.
 During the 1930s he once was called upon to delouse the entire ballet company of the Sadler Wells Ballet.
 From 1934 to 1948 he was a lecturer in systematic medicine at the Victoria University of Manchester.

 Wilkinson was from 1938 to 1946 the director of the Manchester and Salford Blood Transfusion Service and from 1939 to 1946 a regional officer for the North West Blood Transfusion Service.
 During the 1940s he, with Frank Fletcher, did pioneering research on chemotherapy for leukæmia, Hodgkin's disease, and polycythæmia vera.
 From 1947 to 1962 Wilkinson was at the University of Manchester a reader in medicine and haematology and at the Manchester Royal Infirmary head of the department of haematology.
 He was a co-founder, with Leslie John Witts, of the British Society for Haematology.
 In 1962 Wilkinson retired from the National Health Service, but he continued to treat patients when he was in his nineties.

 In 1977 in his Samuel Gee lecture, Wilkinson described his extensive collection of antique medicine jars.
-The collection is now displayed at the Thackray Medical Museum in Leeds.
+The collection is now displayed at the Thackray Museum of Medicine in Leeds.

 He was a motorist on both roads and race-courses, a keeper of tropical fish, and a collector of antique porcelain (as well as antique medical jars).

 In 1964 in Bucklow, Cheshire, he married Marion Crossfield (1920–2003), a Major in the Women's Royal Army Corps, but they separated in the 1990s.